In our view, people focus too much on capitalising on certain types of data, but miss out on the bigger opportunities.

 So you’ve picked a product or service page and you now have an A1WebStats report showing you each visitor who got to that page during their visit.

-Now run through the data and click on ‘Remove This Visitor Path’ (top right of each visit) for any that are totally irrelevant to you.
+Now look through the data and think about how many that are totally irrelevant to you.
 These would include:

 Absorb their movements to and from your product or service page of interest and study that page (and other pages leading into it), thinking of possible reasons why you didn’t gain more enquiries.